denley/preferencebinder/README.md

 PreferenceInjector.stopListening(this);
 ```

-To use a non-default `SharedPreferences` file, you can specify the name of the file when injecting, like so:
+To use a non-default `SharedPreferences` file, you can specify the name of the file when initializing, like so:
 ```java
 PreferenceInjector.inject(this, "prefs_file_name");
 ```